 GLAUCOMA Diagnosis and Management

 Our team conducts many important tests to establish if someone has glaucoma.
 After dilating the eyes, we will perform a full eye examination that may include several vision tests to check for any blind spots.
 There are several methods that can help control the condition by decreasing intraocular pressure to stop further trauma to the optic nerve.
 For patients in the earliest stage, prescription eye drops can be effective in stopping or slowing their vision loss.
 For those whose condition is more advanced, more intensive treatments, including MIGS (minimally invasive glaucoma surgery), laser procedures, and traditional glaucoma surgery, can potentially improve the condition significantly.
-Dr. Tyler Kirk is a fellowship trained glaucoma specialist who is experienced in treating advanced and difficult to control glaucoma with the latest treatment modalities.
+Tyler Kirk, MD is a fellowship trained glaucoma specialist who is experienced in treating advanced and difficult to control glaucoma with the latest treatment modalities.

 Take Control of Glaucoma